christianvoigt/argdown-vscode/client/README.md

 # Argdown for Visual Studio Code

-This extension provides the following features:
+Argdown is a simple syntax for analyzing argumentation, inspired by Markdown.
+This extension provides the following features for Argdown:

 - Syntax highlighting
 - Linting
 - Html, Dot and JSON Export

-Currently the extension is still in its alpha phase.
+The extension is still in its alpha phase.
 More features and better documentation will be added over time.

 For more information about the Argdown argumentation syntax visit the central [Argdown repository](https://github.com/christianvoigt/argdown).

+## Activating the Argdown theme

+Standard themes do not highlight Argdown attack and support relations.
+For complete syntax highlighting, please activate the Argdown theme:

+1. Go to `Code/Preferences/Color Theme` in the main application menu
+2. Select `Argdown Theme` from the list of available themes

+The Argdown theme is the default VS Code light theme, enhanced by some Argdown-specific features, so it will also work with other languages.

+We hope that VS Code will add support for language-specific themes in the future, so that the Argdown theme will only be active for Argdown files.

 ## Exporting Argdown files to HTML, Dot and JSON